 I don't think we can keep doing this.
 Actually, my fear is that we can.
 But my god, WHY?
 Why do we do this to other people on Earth?
 Because it comes back to us.
 We allow ourselves to ignore the needs of others, and then we complain that we live in a world where nobody else cares one bit about our needs!
 I don't mean to lay blame, I'm just as guilty as anyone else.
+More guilty than many.
 I'm trying to improve my impact, but I need to speak my mind so others can comment on these thoughts.

 How would we build a world where we respected the needs of all people?
 What would that look like and how would we get there?